 Eligible members: Non-teacher MCEA dues-paying members (see unit classification list in Appendix A of the MCEA – MCPS contract.)
 Not a member?
 Join today!

 - Any conference or professional learning opportunity for which a member received continuing education credits that can be applied towards obtaining or renewing a national certification and

 - Any fees associated with applying for initial or renewal of national certification through the appropriate professional organization and/or governing body

 Instructions & Rules:

-- Submit request electronically via this form.
-You must attach PDF copies of:
+- Submit requests electronically via this form.
+You must attach PDF copies of the following:

 - Itemized receipt(s) AND

 - For expenses incurred by participation at a conference or professional learning opportunity that includes the continuing education credits that can be applied towards obtaining or renewing a national certification if applicable, include supporting documentation from the organization.